IBM/code-engine-python-sdk/README_FIRST.md

 The `.travis.yml` file included in this template repository is configured to perform automated release management with [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

-When you configure your SDK project in Travis, be sure to set the `GH_TOKEN` environment variable in the Travis build settings.
+When you configure your SDK project in Travis, be sure to set this environment variable in your Travis build settings:
-The value should be the Github oauth token for a user having "push" access to your repository.
+- `GH_TOKEN`: set this to the Github oauth token for a user having "push" access to your repository

-Also, if you are using Travis Enterprise (travis.ibm.com), you'll need to add these environment variables as well:
+If you are using Travis Enterprise (travis.ibm.com), you'll need to add these environment variables as well:
-- GH_URL: set this to the string `https://github.ibm.com`
+- `GH_URL`: set this to the string `https://github.ibm.com`
-- GH_PREFIX: set this to the string `/api/v3`
+- `GH_PREFIX`: set this to the string `/api/v3`

 ##### Publishing build outputs to PyPI
-If you will be publishing your build outputs to [PyPI](https://pypi.org/), you'll need to add these environment variables to your Travis build settings as well:
+If you will be publishing your build outputs to [PyPI](https://pypi.org/), you'll need to add these environment variables to your Travis build settings:
-- PYPI_USER: set this to the string `__token__`
+- `PYPI_USER`: set this to the string `__token__`
-- PYPI_PASSWORD: set this to your [PyPI API token](https://pypi.org/help/#apitoken)
+- `PYPI_PASSWORD`: set this to your [PyPI API token](https://pypi.org/help/#apitoken)

 ## Encrypting secrets
 To run integration tests within a Travis build, you'll need to encrypt the file containing the